 $300 – $113.75 = $186.25 is your gross profit.

 There you have it.
-That is how you calculate both cost of revenue for a service company, the cost of goods for a service company, and gross profit for a service based business.
+That is how you calculate both the cost of revenue for a service company, the cost of goods for a service company, and gross profit for a service based business.
 Once you’ve determined your COGS, then you can figure out how to reduce your cost of goods sold.